Mudr0x/DD-HHConverter/README.md

 # DD-HHConverter
-Hand History converter to 888 Poker format for DD Poker simulator (www.ddpoker.com)
+Hand History converter to 888 Poker HH format for DD Poker simulator (www.ddpoker.com)

 - Insert the hand history and summary to convert in original DD HH and summary file respectively named "history.paradise.txt" and "tournaments.csv", copy/paste, or replace, but the files must be called like that.